uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 1C.
 Release Type

-Definition: The platform edition's release type as, where applicable, assigned by its developer, publisher, and/or distributor
+Definition: The platform edition's release type as assigned by its developer, publisher, and/or distributor

+Use information available on MobyGames, Wikipedia, Steam, and/or fansites to confirm the release type if it was not assigned by the developer, publisher, and/or distributor.

 <details>
 <summary><i>controlled vocabulary</i> [R][+]</summary>